FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/5-Storm Drain.rst

 Storm Drain
 ============

+.. dropdown:: Simple Storm Drain

 This advanced lesson shows how to create a storm drain from Shapefiles.
 Stay tuned for more lessons that will show how to set up a storm drain from a swmm.inp.

 ..
 Note:: It will be easier to view these videos on YouTube.